 SOGA’s new facility connects individuals experiencing intellectual disabilities to supportive services through the joy of sport, helping them find confidence and fulfillment on and off the field.
 The building will be certified through Green Globes sustainability standards ensuring it costs less to operate the building through lower energy and water bills and increased recycling.

-Enterprise provided a $7.3 million New Markets Tax Credit allocation.
+Enterprise provided a $7.3 million New Markets Tax Credit (NMTC) allocation.
 PNC New Markets Investment Partners, LLC, was the equity investor for the full NMTC allocation.
 Special Olympics Georgia, Inc. raised funds through a capital campaign and contributed sponsor equity to the project.

 The new headquarters and Special Olympics Georgia will serve individuals with intellectual disabilities in 120 counties.
 Norcross has an ideal location within the Atlanta metro area with close and fast access to downtown Atlanta.